SauveJeanLuc/coffee-tasks/README.md

 The Next gen AI Powered Todo-List App.

-With an Integration of GPT-3 APIs, The next task for your day will be suggested to you.
+With an Integration of GPT-3 APIs, Suggestion to your next task comes right away.

 Originally designed to help Beginner Front-End Devs build a solid and real-world working app through the course of - [Hacktoberfest](https://hacktoberfest.com/).